Balcony & Container Gardening

 Are vertical planters good for renters?

-Free-standing, removable ones can be.
-Wall-mounted or rail-mounted planters need more caution.
+Free-standing, removable vertical planters can be good for renters.
+Wall-mounted or rail-mounted planters need more caution and may require permission.

 What can I grow in a vertical planter?

-Herbs, salad leaves, strawberries and compact plants are best.
+Herbs, salad leaves, strawberries, pea shoots and compact plants are usually the best choices.

 Are vertical planters good for tomatoes?